 • Companies can also save money with climate control costs.
 Overhead costs like lighting, heating and air conditioning, electricity, and facility maintenance are scaled back to only what the warehouse requires and not specially regulated for office personnel.

-• Warehouses can be more environmentally friendly by having workers operate from home and save on emissions.
+• Offices can be more environmentally friendly by having workers operate from home and save on emissions.

-• Access to a global talent pool.
+• Companies have access to a global talent pool.
 By having workers operate from home, companies can find the best workers, regardless of location.

 Many jobs will need to remain in-house, but one trend is to have more workers off-site.